-In Type 1, the insulin-producing beta cells in the pancreas are destroyed.
-Before insulin was discovered and made injectable, Type 1 diabetes usually killed children within months, or even days.
+In type 1, the insulin-producing beta cells in the pancreas are destroyed.
+Before insulin was discovered and made injectable, people with type 1 diabetes generally wouldn’t survive more than a few months.
 The only treatment known to medicine was going on a low-carb, high-fat and -protein diet.
 People might live a few years that way.

-A new study of about 25,000 people with Type 1 in Scotland found that men with Type 1 diabetes lose about 11 years of life expectancy, and women about 13 years compared to those without the disease.
+A study of about 25,000 people with type 1 in Scotland found that men with type 1 diabetes lose about 11 years of life expectancy, and women about 13 years compared to those without the disease.

 And it is possible to do even better.
-Dr. Richard Bernstein, author of Dr. Bernstein’s Diabetes Solution, was diagnosed with Type 1 at age 12.
-He is now 81 and still working out, practicing medicine, writing books, and looking good.
+Dr. Richard Bernstein, author of Dr. Bernstein’s Diabetes Solution, was diagnosed with type 1 at age 12.
+He is now 85 and still working out, practicing medicine, writing books and looking good.
 He worked very hard to accomplish this, self-testing as many as eight times a day.
 By keeping his glucose in a normal range, he has had an exceptional life, despite all the needle sticks.

 Not just glucose

 You might wonder which drugs seem best for life expectancy.
 Current treatment guidelines call for insulin, one or more blood pressure medicines, usually a statin drug to lower cholesterol, and sometimes aspirin to prevent blood clots in the heart or brain.
-Although they may have harmful side effects, all of these do seem to prolong life in studies like this one from Belgium.
+Although they may have harmful side effects, all of these do seem to prolong life, at least in people with type 2 diabetes, in studies like this one from Belgium.